bahim22/work/Docs2/AplusDoc.md

 ### OSI model (Open systems interconnection)

 - connection-oriented network
-  - comms session or a semi-permanent connection is est. before any useful data can be transferred.
+  - communication session or a semi-permanent connection is est. before any useful data can be transferred.
 The established connection ensures that data is delivered in the correct order to the upper communication layer.
 - most suitable for WAN
 - the layers comm. via an interface called service access point
   - protocol standards define how peer entities (corresponding layers at each sys.) comm
   - service standards define how one layer talks w/ the layer above it.
-- comms between a computing system are split into 7 different abstraction layers:
+- communication between a computing system are split into 7 different abstraction layers:
   - Physical, Data Link, Network, Transport, Session, Presentation, Application

   - The _Application_ layer may provide the following services to the application processes: